Art Walks CLT

 This mural is interactive.
 Step under the glowing crown and snap your pic as a “Woman Who Leads.”

-Walk to the end of the Alley
+At end of Nebel Alley

 Title: “Double Take”